Whiteshadow2664/Frau-Lingua-Bot/README.md

-LinguaLounge Discord Bot
+About Frau Lingua - Your Language Learning Companion

-Welcome to the LinguaLounge Discord Bot, a custom-built bot designed to enhance your language learning experience in our German, French, and Russian learning community.
-Whether you're just starting or looking to refine your skills, this bot provides various interactive tools to make your language learning both fun and effective.
+Welcome to Frau Lingua, the custom-built Discord bot designed specifically for the LinguaLounge community.
+Whether you're learning German, French, or Russian, Frau Lingua is here to make your language learning experience engaging, interactive, and fun!

-Features 1.
-Quiz System

-The LinguaLounge Bot offers a quiz system to test your knowledge in German, French, and Russian.
-You can select your preferred language and quiz level, answer five timed questions, and receive a detailed score report to help you track your progress.

-2. Word of the Day

-Every day, the bot will introduce a new word in each language.
-These words are delivered at specific times based on your timezone, helping you expand your vocabulary daily.

-3. Study Resources

-The bot provides a curated collection of helpful study materials, including websites, books, and other resources.
-Simply use the !resources command to access these materials for German, French, and Russian.

-4. Suggestions & Feedback

-The bot allows members to submit suggestions and ideas for the server using the !suggestion command.
-Your feedback helps improve the server and ensures it meets the needs of all learners.

-5. Reporting Issues

-If you encounter any issues or need to report a user, the !ticket command lets you easily submit a report to the moderators.
-They will take action promptly to address any concerns.

-6. Leaderboard

-Want to know how you stack up against other learners?
-The leaderboard tracks quiz scores and ranks users based on their performance.
-Special bonus points are awarded for perfect quiz scores!

-Why Use the LinguaLounge Bot?
+What is Frau Lingua?

+Frau Lingua is your friendly and interactive language assistant on the LinguaLounge server.
+It provides a variety of features to help you learn and practice German, French, and Russian, including quizzes, vocabulary building tools, study resources, and more.
+With Frau Lingua by your side, you'll stay motivated and track your progress as you master your language skills.

+Key Features 1.
+Interactive Quizzes Command: !quiz Test your knowledge with language quizzes in German, French, and Russian.
+Select your desired language and level, answer five timed questions, and get a detailed result to help you improve.
+Perfect for learners of all levels!
+Bonus points are awarded for perfect scores, and your rankings are tracked in the server leaderboard.
+2. Word of the Day Stay motivated and expand your vocabulary with the Word of the Day feature.
+Every day, Frau Lingua sends a new word in each language at specific times, helping you learn a new word each day.
+German: Sent at <t:1737673200:t> (your timezone) French: Sent at <t:1737673200:t> (your timezone) Russian: Sent at <t:1737669600:t> (your timezone) 3.
+Study Resources Command: !resources Access a collection of useful study materials to enhance your learning.
+From websites to books and online tools, Frau Lingua provides a variety of resources for German, French, and Russian learners.
+4. Suggestions & Feedback Command: !suggestion Share your ideas or suggestions for improving the server with the moderators.
+Frau Lingua makes it easy to contribute to the growth of LinguaLounge.
+5. Reporting Issues Command: !ticket Need to report an issue or a user?
+Frau Lingua allows you to submit a ticket to the moderators so they can handle it quickly and efficiently.
+6. Leaderboard Command: !leaderboard Want to see how you're doing compared to others?
+The leaderboard tracks quiz results and ranks users by their performance in each language and level.
+Special bonus points are given for perfect scores!
+Why Choose Frau Lingua?

-The LinguaLounge Bot is more than just a quiz tool.
-It’s a comprehensive companion for anyone learning German, French, or Russian in the LinguaLounge community.
-By integrating quizzes, daily vocabulary, study resources, and a feedback system, it helps learners stay engaged and motivated.
-Whether you're preparing for exams, learning for fun, or trying to improve your language skills, this bot is a valuable tool to keep you on track and help you succeed.
+Frau Lingua is more than just a bot—it's a language-learning assistant designed to keep you engaged and motivated as you learn German, French, or Russian.
+With daily vocabulary, quizzes, study resources, and a feedback system, Frau Lingua provides all the tools you need to improve your language skills in a fun and interactive way.

-Stay Engaged, Learn More
+Start Learning with Frau Lingua Today!

-If you're ready to start your learning journey or need any assistance, type !help for a list of commands or !quiz to begin your first quiz.
-The LinguaLounge Bot is here to support you every step of the way!
+Ready to begin?
+Type !quiz to start your first quiz, or use !resources, !suggestion, or !ticket for more features.
+Frau Lingua is here to support your language learning journey every step of the way!

+Happy learning, and good luck!